-Brand Marketing: What It Is + How to Create your Brand Marketing Strategy
+Brand Marketing: What It Is + How to Create Your Brand Marketing Strategy

 What goes into the development of each product and service?

-Then, shape the raw brand story material into a short but coherent narrative.
-You might consider developing several versions of the brand story: a short one that can be verbalised in a few seconds or added to a social media profile as a brief intro, and a longer one to comprise a page on your website.
+Then, shape the raw brand story into a short but coherent narrative.
+You might consider developing several versions of the brand story—a short one that can be verbalized in a few seconds or added to a social media profile as a brief introduction and a longer one to add to a page on your website.

-Your brand story can serve as the basis for brand marketing collateral, which we’ll cover in a later step.
+Your brand story can serve as the basis for brand marketing collateral, which we’ll cover later.

-Review any market research you’ve conducted, your brand marketing goals, and your brand story to determine the specific tactics you’ll use to market your brand.
+Review any market research you’ve conducted, your brand marketing goals, and your brand story to determine the tactics you’ll use to market your brand.
 Answer the following questions to decide on your tactics.
-Be able to say why you’ve chosen each one and how you foresee it helping you reach your brand marketing goals:
+For each answer, you should include why you’ve chosen each tactic and how you see it helping you reach your brand marketing goals:

 On which marketing channels will you develop a brand presence?